mlexchange/mlex_dash_labelmaker_demo/README.md

 	```
 	MONGO_DB_USERNAME=your_username
 	MONGO_DB_PASSWORD=your_password
-	# uncomment the line below to use Tiled data streaming service (optional)
+	# uncomment the line below to use Tiled data streaming service (deprecated atm)
 	# TILED_KEY=your_tiled_key
 	```